 For a while now I’ve been pondering the eco pros and cons of real books vs. Kindle – or any other wireless reading device, mainly because a few months ago I was slightly considering getting a reader.
-I read really fast and it’s a hassle to carry around enough books to sustain how quickly I read.
+I read fast and it’s a hassle to carry around enough books to sustain how quickly I read.
 Also, my son Cedar has been interested in possibly getting a reader.

 - Entire books usually cannot be recycled with your other paper recycling, due to the glue in the binding.